AdobeDocs/campaign-classic-learn.en/help/strategy/10-best-practices-for-marketers.md

 For example, if your customers are checking their phone in the morning for the best deals, consider texting them a promotion.
 If they are browsing at night for the next hot trend, consider sending a follow-up email with a promo code for free shipping.
 It's also important to use the heat map tool in [!DNL Campaign] to track when your workflows and sends are executing.
 Coordinating and facilitating communications across multiple brands can be challenging.
 [Keeping an eye on and knowing the rhythm, cadence, and timing of your emails](https://experienceleaguecommunities.adobe.com/t5/adobe-campaign-classic-blogs/predictive-send-time-optimization-with-adobe-campaign/ba-p/561554) are invaluable to overall stability and strength of your message and Campaign instance.

-## 4. Use Personalization where it matters
+## 4. Use personalization where it matters

 Nowadays, consumers expect some level of personalization in the messages they receive.
 [80% of customers are more likely to purchase from a brand that provides personalized experiences](https://us.epsilon.com/power-of-me).
 Their name in the subject line is great.
 However, personalization can go much further.
 You can include the products they have browsed, connect them with similar products, or continue to reinforce the cohesive experience and look-and-feel of your brand.
 Every bit counts and drives engagement and open rates of your messages.